keystonejs/keystone/packages/fields/README.md

 ## Native type aliases

-Keystone allows the use of a new native types in place of field types.
+Keystone allows the use of a few native types in place of field types.

 | Native type | Field type equivalent |
 | ----------- | --------------------- |